trothr/nord/doc/cscratch.md

-The complete collection, including many untested and out-of-date stubs, is at the above mentioned web site.
+The complete collection, including many untested and out-of-date stubs, is at the aforementioned web site.

 ## Is There A Release Plan for CSCRATCH?